-There commended tools and frequency of use available to assist health facilities to comply with the Regulations is set out in Table 43.
+Various tools are available for the assessment of IPC, globally and in South Africa.
+The recommended tools and frequency of use available to assist health facilities to comply with the Regulations is set out in Table 43.

-Table 43: Recommended assessment tools for IPC and frequency of use Table 40.
-Recommended assessment tools for in O and negatively of u30
+Table 43: Recommended assessment tools for IPC and frequency of use

-Tools Frequency to assess WHO HH audit tool Quarterly Infection Control Assessment Tool (ICAT) manual for hospitals and PHC facilities.
+Tools Frequency of assessment WHO HH audit tool Quarterly Infection Control Assessment Tool (ICAT) manual for hospitals and PHC facilities.
 (Management Sciences for health and DOH, 2013) At a minimum annually as a risk assessment.
 In an outbreak situation use as indicated WHO HH Self-Assessment Framework, 2010.
 Annually WHO IPC assessment framework at facility level, (IPCAF) 2018.
 Annually

-Hospitals should monitor the compliance rate for the implementation of infection control bundles of care for the prevention of HAIs and HAI rates.
+Hospitals should monitor the compliance rate for the implementation of infection control bundles for the prevention of HAIs and HAI rates.
 See section on HAI surveillance.